Generic Name: almotriptan (AL moe TRIP tan)

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Take almotriptan as soon as you notice headache symptoms, or after an attack has already begun.
+Take almotriptan as soon as you notice migraine symptoms.

-After taking a tablet: If your headache goes away and comes back, take a second tablet two (2) hours after the first.
-Do not take more than two (2) almotriptan tablets in 24 hours.
+After taking a tablet: If your headache goes away and comes back, take a second tablet 2 hours after the first.
+Do not take more than 2 tablets of almotriptan tablets in 24 hours.
 If your symptoms have not improved, contact your doctor before taking any more tablets.

 Store at room temperature away from moisture, heat, and light.